APNIC Logo

 Each current APNIC Member has the right to vote or assign a proxy (representative) to vote and may nominate people to stand for election.

-Each APNIC Executive Council member serves on the EC as an individual, not as a representative of any other party or member.
+Each APNIC Executive Council member serves on the EC as an individual, not as a representative of any other party or Member.
 Therefore, they must act at all times in the best interests of APNIC.

 The APNIC Executive Council meets at about 12 regularly scheduled meetings per year.
 The minutes of these meetings are published approximately one month after each meeting, once they have been approved at the following EC meeting.